0xb120/cheatsheets_and_ctf-notes/Play ground/CTFs/baby breaking grad.md

 ---
+Category:
-Category: Web
+  - Web
 Difficulty: Easy
 Platform: HackTheBox
-Retired: true
 Status: 3.
 Complete
+tags:
+  - RCE
-Tags: RCE, static-eval
+  - static-eval
 ---
 >[!quote]
 > We corrected the math in our physics teacher's paper and now he is failing us out of spite for making a fool out of him in the university's research symposium, now we can't graduate, unless we can do something about it...